awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

 **Note**
 If your computer is connected to a remote network using VPN, you might have difficulty connecting from the computer to the Raspberry Pi using SSH\.

-1. You are now ready to set up the Raspberry Pi for AWS IoT Greengrass\.
+1. <a name="add-ggc-user-ggc-group"></a>You are now ready to set up the Raspberry Pi for AWS IoT Greengrass\.
 First, run the following commands from a local Raspberry Pi terminal window or an SSH terminal window:

    ```
    sudo adduser --system ggc_user
    sudo addgroup --system ggc_group
    ```

-1. To improve security on the Pi device, enable hardlink and softlink protection on the operating system at startup\.
+1. To improve security on the Pi device, enable hardlink and softlink \(symlink\) protection on the operating system at startup\.

    1. Navigate to the `98-rpi.conf` file\.